NickTaykey/YelpCamp-Personal-Refact/README.md

-# YelpCamp_W_cluster_maps_and_ratings
+# YelpCamp_W_search_and_filters

-my custom version of YelpCamp with cluster maps for displaying all the campgrounds in landing and index plus star rating
+implement a serch / filtering system for campgrounds